nxp-mcuxpresso/mcuxsdk-examples/ota_examples/_doc/sb3_rw61x_readme.md

       + [3.2 MCUboot bootloader use case](#32-mcuboot-bootloader-use-case)
    * [Supported Boards](#supported-boards)

-In this walkthrough, if possible, the lifecycle of device is not changed for development purpose, so the device can be restored to its initial state.
-In real scenarios, transition the chips to the corresponding lifecycle is based on the requirements.
+In this walkthrough, if possible, the lifecycle of the device is not changed for development purposes, so the device can be restored to its initial state.
+In real scenarios, transitioning the chips to the corresponding lifecycle is based on specific requirements.

+Common information related to SB3 is available in the documentation ['OTA update by using SB3 file'](sb3_common_readme.md).

 ## 1. Provision the device